opipari/FastSPAM/zero_shot_scene_segmentation/simulators/habitat-sim/README.md

     ```
 2. Configure Sampling Parameters
     - Set any specific sampling parameters you'd like to use in a `.ini` configuration file located in `./configs/`
+    - These include:
+        - `minimum_trajectories_per_scene`: Integer controlling the minimum threshold number of trajectories to sample for each scene.
+Additional trajectories will be sampled until this condition is met.
+          ```
+          minimum_frames_per_scene:      Integer controlling the minimum number of images to sample for each scene.
+Additional trajectories will be sampled until this condition is met.
+          minimum_frames_per_trajectory: Integer controlling the minimum number of images needed to accept a trajectory.
+Used to avoid extremely *short* sequences.
+          maximum_frames_per_trajectory: Integer controlling the maximum number of images needed to accept a trajectory.
+Used to avoid extremely *long* sequences.
+          forward_step:                  Float controlling the maximum linear step size, in *meters*, for moving the agent forward in simulation.
+          turn_step:                     Float controlling the maximum rotational step size, in *degrees*, for rotating the agent along an axis-angle rotation in simulation.
+          ```
 3. Sample Trajectories
 	- **Shortcut**
         ```